IgniteUI/igniteui-docfx/en/components/menus/toolbar.md

 Each of these tools exposes an `OnCommand` event that is triggered by mouse click.

-New and existing tools can be repositioned and marked hidden using the `OverlayId`, `BeforeId` and `AfterId` properties on the [`IgxToolActionComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_layouts.igxtoolactioncomponent.html) object.
+New and existing tools can be repositioned and marked hidden using the [`overlayId`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_layouts.igxtoolactioncomponent.html#overlayid), [`beforeId`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_layouts.igxtoolactioncomponent.html#beforeid) and [`afterId`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_layouts.igxtoolactioncomponent.html#afterid) properties on the [`IgxToolActionComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_layouts.igxtoolactioncomponent.html) object.
 ToolActions also expose a [`visibility`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_layouts.igxtoolactioncomponent.html#visibility) property.

-The following example demonstrates hiding both the built-in `ZoomReset` and `AnalyzeMenu` menu tool actions.
-A new instance of the `ZoomReset` tool action is added and placed within the `ZoomMenu` by using the the [`afterId`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_layouts.igxtoolactioncomponent.html#afterid) property and assigning that to [`zoomOut`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxseriesviewercomponent.html#zoomout).
-This will ensure the new Reset tool is displayed at the bottom of the `ZoomMenu`.
+The following example demonstrates hiding both the built-in **ZoomReset** and **AnalyzeMenu** menu tool actions.
+A new instance of the **ZoomReset** tool action is added and placed within the **ZoomMenu** by using the the [`afterId`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_layouts.igxtoolactioncomponent.html#afterid) property and assigning that to **ZoomOut**.
+This will ensure the new Reset tool is displayed at the bottom of the **ZoomMenu**.

 <code-view style="height: 600px" alt="Angular Toolbar Example"
            data-demos-base-url="{environment:dvDemosBaseUrl}"